pulumi/docs/content/docs/esc/development/languages-sdks/javascript.md

 ## Examples

-These samples show how to create an `EscApi` client with an access token and use it to perform varias ESC tasks.
+These samples show how to create an `EscApi` client with an access token and use it to perform various ESC tasks.

 All of these examples expect a `PULUMI_ACCESS_TOKEN` and `PULUMI_ORG` environment variable to be set.